DaniilKimlb/daniilkim/src/pages/about.md

 Hey, my name is Daniil Kim.

-I'm 19 years old, and i'm a Software Engineer at [Jusan](https://jusan.kz/).
+I'm 19 years old, and i'm a Software Engineer.
 I am from Kazakhstan, the city of Karaganda.

 I have large practical experience in effective coding of web applications.
 Basically I work with frontend.
 I took part in development of small startups, as well as large high-loaded projects.
 Over the years I've gained hands-on experience in both developing applications from scratch and supporting existing products in large teams.
 And all these years I try to learn something new every day, to develop and to get better.